webix-hub/docs/data/desktop/event_handling.md

 ##Global Webix Events

-Webix global events are not connected with any specific component and can be used to control general application issues (clicks, touch movements, serverside requests, etc).
+Webix global events are not connected with any specific component and can be used to control general application issues (clicks, touch movements, server-side requests, etc).
 Some of them repeat native DOM events.

 ###Events connected with Webix components functionality

-- **onDataTable**(config, obj) - fires the moment before a Webix [datatable](datatable/index.md) is renreded on the page;
+- **onDataTable**(config, obj) - fires the moment before a Webix [datatable](datatable/index.md) is rendered on the page;
 - **onEditEnd** - fires when a **popup data editor** (date, color, richselect) is closed in any of the components on the page.
 See desktop/editing.md article for details;
 - **onLiveValidation**(editor, result, obj, value) - fires when editing starts in the component with [live validation](api/ui.datatable_livevalidation_config.md) enabled;
 - **onSyncUnknown**(obj, source, filter) - fires when a component tries to [sync](desktop/nonui_objects.md) its data with a non-Webix collection;